DexWRLD/caseopenerstuff/README.md

 ### 1. Script and Images

-- Place the Python script (`your_script_name.py`) in a directory on your computer.
+- Place the Python script (`testv3.py`) in a directory on your computer.
 Additionally, you should have template images for different in-game elements such as rarity levels (`Pink.png`, `Red.png`, etc.).
 Make sure to place these images in the same directory as your script.
+Or you can just download as a zip and use that

 ### 2. Modify Coordinates